Log in

 Setting smart sales goals and objectives that focus on optimizing your team’s productivity frees up their time so they can focus more on selling.

-Let’s say you want to cut the amount of time it takes reps to close their deals.
+One of many SMART sales goals examples would be to cut the amount of time it takes reps to close their deals.
 First, look into their sales process: how long does it usually take them to win a deal?

 On average, you might find it takes your reps 15 days to close a deal from when it enters their pipeline.
 You want to cut down on the manual labor involved in each sale so they can spend more time prospecting.